-Classification: CTE

-Prerequisite: None

-Open to: 10, 11, and 12
+Classification: CTE Prerequisite: None Open to: 10, 11, and 12

-This course satisfies one fine arts credit required for Core 40 academic honors diploma.
+This course satisfies one fine arts credit required for graduation.
 Explore a future in interior design and related careers.
 This class focuses on selecting and planning living environments to meet the needs and wants of individuals and families.
 Topics include housing and furniture styles, architecture, floor planning skills, elements and principles of design, and influences related to interiors and furniture styles.
-Fee: \$4.41

-INTRODUCTION TO FASHION AND TEXTILES I (5380)
+INTRO TO FASHION AND TEXTILES I (5380)

-Classification: CTE

-Prerequisite: None

-Open to: 9, 10, 11, and 12
+Classification: CTE Prerequisite: None Open to: 9, 10, 11, and 12

-Introduction to Fashion and Textiles satisfies one fine arts credit required for Core 40 academic honors diploma.
+Introduction to Fashion and Textiles satisfies one fine arts credit required for graduation.
 IFT-1 is an introductory course for those students interested in academic enrichment or a career in the fashion, textile, and apparel industry.
 The course includes the study of personal, academic, and career success; careers in the fashion, textile, and apparel industry; factors influencing the merchandising and selection of fashion, textile, and apparel goods and their properties, design, and production; and consumer skills.
 This course addresses knowledge and skills related to design, production, acquisition, and distribution in the fashion, textile, and apparel arena.
 A project-based approach integrates instruction and experiences including application of the elements and principles of design; selection, production, alteration, repair, and maintenance of apparel and textile products; product research, development, and testing; and application of technical tools and equipment utilized in the industry.
-This course provides the foundation for continuing and post-secondary education in fashion, textile, and apparelrelated careers.
+This course provides the foundation for continuing and post-secondary education in fashion, textile, and apparel-related careers.
 Students will complete sewing skills samples, a pillowcase and pajama pants.
 Students are responsible for the expense of their own patterns, fabric and notions to complete their projects.
 Fee: \$4.64

-INTRODUCTION TO FASHION AND TEXTILES 2 (5380)
+INTRO TO FASHION AND TEXTILES 2 (5380)